edumserrano/github-issue-forms-parser/README.md

 ## Example GitHub workflow

-[This demo workflow](https://github.com/edumserrano/github-issue-forms-parser/blob/main/.github/workflows/test-action.yml) is making use of this action.
+[This workflow](https://github.com/edumserrano/github-issue-forms-parser/blob/main/.github/workflows/test-action.yml) is used to test that the action works as expected.

 ## I can't figure out the structure of the JSON object produced by the parser